New York City Schools with Homeland Security Programs

 Pace University opened as a business school in 1906, expanding its curriculum to include postsecondary liberal arts education in 1948.

-This program is offered partially online along with classroom study at the university's New York City campus.
-Program coursework includes topics in intelligence gathering, human rights and the psychology of terrorism.
+This program is offered online and coursework includes topics in intelligence gathering, human rights and the psychology of terrorism.
 Students also complete courses on public sector budgeting, planning, policy analysis and evaluation.
 The curriculum gives students the option to work on a master's thesis or a research project.
-Depending on the student's plan of study, they're required to complete between 33 and 36 credits of graduate coursework to finish this two-year program.
+Depending on the student's plan of study, they're required to complete 36 credits of graduate coursework to finish this two-year program.

 Other Schools in the New York City Area